 Ok, you’ll thank us later for this secret hidden gem.
 Just next to the botanical gardens is Paris’ grand mosque.
 While the beautiful place of worship has a fascinating history, incredible North African restaurant and SPA Hamman attached, it is worth stopping by just for a tea or a coffee.
 Nestled under olive trees, surrounded by blue and white tiles, the smell of mint tea and shisha fills the air as waiters bring around delicious pastries and sweet drinks.
 A slice of paradise in Paris.

-More restaurant now than a cafe, this is the oldest Cafe in the city.
-Full of oddities from Napoleons Hat to antique paintings, this 17th-century coffee house had the pleasure of serving the likes of Benjamin Franklin, Voltaire to Maxamillion Robespierre, leader of the bloody French Revolution.
-Step back in time here for a drink or dinner before meandering down Rue de Buci for more iconic Paris Cafes.
-Here is the lovely menu.
+More restaurant now than a café, this is the oldest café in the city.
+Full of oddities from Napoleon’s Hat to antique paintings, this 17th-century coffee house had the pleasure of serving the likes of Benjamin Franklin, Voltaire to Maxamillion Robespierre, leader of the bloody French Revolution.
+Step back in time here for a drink or dinner before meandering down Rue de Buci for more iconic Paris cafès.

-Now for something completely different… Built-in an old train station that bordered the city Le Recylerie is part farm, part cafe.
-With chairs and tables lining the disused train tracks they grow and produce the food they sell.
-Earthy and vegetarian options are a great choice here or grab a coffee and while away the hours with a book in this open and modern space.
+Now for something completely different… Built-in an old train station that bordered the city, Le Recylerie is part farm, part café.
+With chairs and tables lining the disused train tracks, they grow and produce all the food they sell.
+Earthy vegetarian options are a great choice here or grab a coffee and while away the hours with a book in this modern, open space.